olivertembo/php-coding-style/README.md

 ## About the Project

 This projects highlights use of php with a modern mvc framework(Laravel).
-It utilize:
+It utilize the following.

 1. PHP 8
-2. Laravel framework
+2. Laravel 8
 3. MySQL
-4. Bootstrap css framework
+4. Tailwind css framework
 5. docker
-6. composer

 ## Prerequisites

+This project will work on any OS given you have Docker installed.

 1. MacOs/Windows/Linux
-2. Composer
-3. Docker
+2. Docker

 ## STARTING LOCAL Environment

 ### On MacOs

--- Clone repo
+1. Clone repo
--- run 'docker-compose up' That should start local
--- run: 'composer update' in terminal
+2. Run the following commands in the terminal in root directory of cloned repo Run `docker-compose up` This will create new container in docker then start it Run `composer update` This should update all dependancies of composer Run `npm install` npm dependancy packages

+3. Run the following commands to create initial users for the application `php artisan migrate` :to migrate databases
+   `php artisan db:seed` : to seed initial data
+   `php artisan storage` : to make a symlink for image storage

--- View project at: localhost:80
+4. View project at: localhost:80

---Seed the inital values of the databse by running the following commands php artisan migrate php artisan db:seed php artisan storage
+5. Use the following credentials to log in user_1@example.com password_1 user_2@example.com password_2

 ### On Windows | using command prompt

--- Clone repo
+1. Clone repo
--- run: 'composer update' in terminal
--- run 'docker-compose up' That should start local
+2. Run the following commands in the terminal in root directory of cloned repo Run `docker-compose up` This will create new container in docker then start it Run `composer update` This should update all dependancies of composer Run `npm install` npm dependancy packages

+3. Run the following commands to create initial users for the application `php artisan migrate` :to migrate databases
+   `php artisan db:seed` : to seed initial data
+   `php artisan storage` : to make a symlink for image storage

+4. View project at: localhost:80

+5. Use the following credentials to log in user_1@example.com password_1 user_2@example.com password_2

-##
+## Project Structure

+## Use the following .env file

 APP_NAME="PHP TEST"
 APP_ENV=local